8 Best Foods to Promote Better Sleep

 7. Chamomile Tea

 Chamomile tea is packed with antioxidants, specifically apigenin.
-5 Apigenin is an antioxidant that binds to receptors in your brain to promote drowsiness.
+Apigenin is an antioxidant that binds to receptors in your brain to promote drowsiness.
 Doctors will recommend individuals with insomnia eat foods packed with apigenin to combat insomnia naturally.
 The antioxidants in chamomile tea also reduce inflammation throughout your body, boost your immune system, and reduce your risk of anxiety.
-A clinical study on chamomile tea found consuming two cups a day can help you sleep better throughout the night and fall asleep faster.
+A clinical study on chamomile tea found consuming some before bed can help you sleep better throughout the night and fall asleep faster.

 How Foods Promote Sleep